story105/CU-Data-Structures/CharlesStory_Assignment1/Readme.txt

 story105@mail.chapman.edu
 Assignment 1

+Asked to analyze a text file that has numerous strings with ACTG chars (upper or lower case).
 A couple things I did not understand, such as reading/writing to a file in cpp, random number generation syntax, and, of course, what a guassianDistribution was.
 I'm in physics 108 right now and we know what a gaussian substance is, but not what its distribution is.
 I thought it had only to do with charges.